 In March of 2020, Washington Governor Jay Inslee issued a statewide Stay Home, Stay Healthy proclamation in response to the coronavirus pandemic.
-In May, Commute Seattle conducted a survey to learn about what workplaces were experiencing as a result of the pandemic so that we could provide resources to help businesses through this challenging time.
+In May, Commute Seattle conducted a survey to learn about what workplaces were experiencing as a result of the Coronavirus Pandemic so that we could provide resources to help businesses through this challenging time.
 Please read on for an overview of the survey results and consider how this information might inform your workplace’s plans.

 76% HAVE RETAINED MOST OR ALL STAFF

-38% FURLOUGHED OR LET STAFF GO
+37% HAVE HAD TO FURLOUGH OR LET STAFF GO

 To gain deeper information on the remote work experience, a portion of our survey focused on quantifying what percentage of employees are working remotely, learning about employer’s plans for the coming months, and identifying areas for improving the remote work experience.

 OF 415 RESPONDENTS, 89% SAID SOME PORTION OF THEIR EMPLOYEES ARE WORKING REMOTELY